mod-net/module-pallet/docs/archive/mcp-reference.md

     - The review protocol is loaded and run to do a comprehensive review of the product ensuring it meets the requirements and functionality was not missed.

 11. **Complete**
-    - The projec is complete and the process can begin again.
+    - The project is complete and the process can begin again.

 ### Additional Third Party MCP Servers